bytewax/bytewax/docs/examples/search_session.md

 flow.flat_map(split_into_searches)
 ```

-The last little bit to get search sessions we need to filter out edge
-cases produced by the above splitting code: no searches, events before
-searches, etc. We can use the [filter operator](operators/filter) to
+We can use the [filter operator](operators/filter) to get rid of all
-get rid of all search sessions that don't contain searches and
+search sessions that don't contain searches and shouldn't contribute
-shouldn't contribute to metrics.
+to metrics.

 ```python
 def has_search(search_session):